n00btotal/networkstuff/README.md

 I had some troubles with getting the zeek-module for filebeat to show a nice dashboard in kibana.
 So I googled and followed the not so many examples.

+I did the installation on Kali linux on a computer with celeron CPU and four TP-interfaces.
+*Intel(R) Celeron(R) 29xxu @ 1.40GHz*

+Zeek takes up most of the CPU but Kibana and elastic is still running fine with 8 GB RAM.
+This is on a small home network..

 At elastic.co the help page was not really giving the help I needed: https://www.elastic.co/guide/en/beats/filebeat/master/filebeat-module-zeek.html